 Ballot Design — Bylaw Amendments or Article Changes

 Electionbuddy is designed to be usable for bylaw amendments or article changes!
-Here is what a sample ballot looks like:

 - Start building a new election, and add your election details on the "Details" page of setup